A Collimation System Baseline Design for the Electron Storage Ring at the Electron-Ion Collider: Tracking Simulation Results

 \subsection{Collimator Scan}

-To determine the optimal aperture for each collimator, we performed a scan of the collimator aperture (i.e., half-opening -- the distance between the jaw and the beam center) while evaluating both the beam lifetime and the local losses in the IR6 cryostat region (\SI{-15}{m} to $+\SI{22.5}{m}$).
+To determine the optimal aperture for each collimator, we performed a scan of the collimator half-opening (i.e., the distance between the jaw and the beam center), evaluating both the beam lifetime and the local losses in the IR6 cryostat region (\SI{-15}{m} to $+\SI{22.5}{m}$).
+The simulations are performed with fixed collimator settings for each scan point, and particles are generated from scattering processes distributed around the ring.
+The results therefore represent steady-state loss conditions, with no transient loss spikes associated with collimator movement.

 Figure~\ref{fig:CollApertScan} presents an example of the simulated loss rates for Coulomb (red circles), Bremsstrahlung (green squares), and Touschek (blue triangles) processes at \SI{10}{GeV}.
 The minimum IR6 aperture within the final focusing system is indicated by the vertical orange dashed line.
 As expected, adjusting the collimator aperture above this IR6 limit has no noticeable impact on the overall beam losses.
 In contrast, narrowing the collimator results in a substantial reduction of losses in the IR6 cryostat, accompanied by a decrease in beam lifetime due to increased halo interception by the collimator rather than the IR6 beam pipe.
 The optimal collimator aperture (vertical grey solid line) is therefore defined as the setting at which the beam lifetime remains essentially unchanged while the IR6 losses are significantly suppressed.
 The corresponding aperture values for all studied beam energies are summarized in Table~\ref{tab:Collimator_Optics_Parameters}.
+These optimal settings are found to be consistent with the expected scaling based on the IR6 limiting aperture and local optics functions, confirming that the simulation results are in good agreement with the analytical aperture estimates.

+Beam–beam effects may contribute to halo formation and diffusion during collisions, potentially increasing the particle flux intercepted by the collimation system, while machine imperfections can modify the effective aperture and phase relationships and thereby affect collimation efficiency; their quantitative impact will be addressed in future studies.